BetterThanTomorrow/calva/README.md

 ![Disable Mission Control Shortcuts](/assets/mission-control-shortcuts.gif)

+### Conflicting with Parinfer extension

+There have been reports of the Parinfer extension and Calva not working too well together.
+You might to some extent get away with switching off Calva's formatting as-you-type, but also you might not.
+With Calva it is probably better to learn to use Paredit **slurp** and **barf** and generally rely on Calva's automatic formatting.

 ## Clojure Warrior included

 This extension bundles [@tonsky](https://tonsky.me)'s [Clojure Warrior](https://marketplace.visualstudio.com/items?itemName=tonsky.clojure-warrior).
 Bringing you, amongst other things, rainbow parens and sane bracket matching.